Bail for Bhima Koregaon accused highlights extraordinary delay in trial

 A court had noted last year that the prosecution has not complied with section 207 in the preceding four years by not providing the accused with the cloned copies, despite several court orders.

 Independent digital forensics analysis has alleged that key evidence used by the prosecution in the case was planted on the digital devices of some of the accused.
 A United States-based firm, Arsenal Consulting, found that incriminating letters were placed on Wilson’s laptop over 20 months before his arrest and that Surendra Gadling’s computer had also been compromised.
 Additionally, Arsenal’s analysis showed that Stan Swamy’s computer was hacked, while Amnesty International found Wilson’s phone was infected with Pegasus spyware before his arrest.
-A report in Wired magazine [hyperlink] confirmed that Pune police hacked the devices of Wilson, Varavara Rao and Hany Babu.
+A report in Wired magazine confirmed that Pune police hacked the devices of Wilson, Varavara Rao and Hany Babu.
 All this raised serious questions about the integrity of the evidence.

 Without access to cloned copies of the devices, the accused persons are hamstrung in their ability to challenge their usage as evidence in court, according to Abraham.
 “Since the entire case is based on electronic evidence, the only way that the accused can validate their defence that the electronic evidence is fabricated and planted is by a forensic analysis of the electronic evidence that will show it to be fabricated and show how it was planted,” she said.
 “For this, the cloned copies of the digital devices are essential.”